nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `PawPatrol` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a pet**

-**MSS**

-1. User keys in "delete PET" followed by a particular attribute such as name or species
-2. PawPatrol shows the list of pets that match the searched attribute
-3. User requests to delete a specific pet by keying in index
-4. PawPatrol deletes the pet

-    Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-PawPatrol shows an error message.

-      Use case resumes at step 1.

-**Use case: Add a pet profile**

-**MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person

-   Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.

-      Use case resumes at step 2.

 **Use case: Add a pet owner**

 **MSS**